|Position:||Floor, Vault, Bars, High Bar|

 The son of Doug and Maggie Ringle, Mark was born Oct.
 29, 1990.
 Mark is the youngest of four children.
 He has two older sisters, Vicki and Stephanie, and one older brother, Matthew.
 Mark is a nutrition and health sciences major at Nebraska, and aspires to be an orthopaedic surgeon.

 A solid performer in the classroom, Ringle was a Big Ten Distinguished Scholar in 2013.
-He earned academic All-Big Ten honors in 2012 after claiming first-team academic All-Big 12 accolades in 2011.
-He is a four-time member of the Nebraska Scholar-Athlete Honor Roll, after claiming three spots on the Big 12 Commissioner's Honor Roll.
+He earned academic All-Big Ten honors in 2012, 2013 and 2014 after claiming first-team academic All-Big 12 accolades in 2011.
+He is a six-time member of the Nebraska Scholar-Athlete Honor Roll, after claiming three spots on the Big 12 Commissioner's Honor Roll.